build-server-protocol/build-server-protocol/bsp.md

 trait BuildClientCapabilities {
     /** The languages that this client supports.
       * The ID strings for each language is defined in the LSP.
-      * The server must never respond with build targets that
+      * The server must never respond with build targets for other
-      * don't contains these languages. */
-    def languageIds: List[String]
+      * languages than those that appear in this list. */ def languageIds: List[String]
 }
 ```